The Flash (film): Pre-production

-During the virtual DC FanDome event "Explore the Multiverse" in September 2020, Barbara Muschietti said the film would feature many characters from the DC Universe and the Flash would serve as the bridge between them and their different timelines.
+During the virtual DC FanDome event "Explore the Multiverse" in September 2020, Barbara Muschietti said the film would feature many characters from the DC Universe, and the Flash would serve as the bridge between them and their different timelines.
 She added that the film would be used to restart the continuity of the DCEU without disregarding the events of the prior films.
-Crudup, who left the film during the changes in directors, entered negotiations to rejoin the project a month later.
+Crudup, who left the film during the changes in directors, entered negotiations to rejoin a month later.
 Clemons's involvement was uncertain at that point.
 The film's release date was pushed back to November 4, 2022, due to further pandemic-related delays, and filming was set to begin in March 2021 in London.
 Warner Bros. had Cyborg written out of the film by January 2021 after Fisher refused to work on any project involving Hamada.
 Fisher said this was due to Hamada's handling of an investigation into the on-set behavior of Justice Leagues replacement director, Joss Whedon.
 The role of Cyborg was not expected to be recast.
 At that time, the Muschiettis were preparing for production in the United Kingdom, with filming set to begin in April at Warner Bros.
 Studios Leavesden, after Miller finished on The Secrets of Dumbledore.
 Construction of the sets at Leavesden Studios had begun by February, with the production creating a life-sized replica of the Batcave from scratch while the Batmobile used in Keaton's films was transported to the set from Los Angeles using an airport cargo truck, due to a global shortage of shipping containers at the time.
-Paul Austerberry served as the production designer while Alexandra Byrne served as the costume designer.
+Paul Austerberry and Alexandra Byrne were the respective production and costume designers.